-The company was started by travelers who had been robbed on the road before and wanted to create something that was a bit more secure.
+Travelers who had been robbed on the road before and wanted to create something that was a bit more secure started the company.
 There's nothing else like it on the market.
 And though their bags tend to be a little bit heavier than your average bag, if security is your concern, the added weight is worth it.

 Alongside their signature suitcases, backpacks, purses and other types of luggage, Pacsafe also makes the Travelsafe, a packable safe that you can carry with you anywhere you go.
-Lock it to a heavy piece of furniture in your room, and nobody will be able to walk off with it or cut it open to get inside.
+Lock it to a heavy piece of furniture in your room.
+Then nobody will be able to walk off with it or cut it open to get inside.

 10. Track Your Bags with Tile

 The Tile Mate is a little bluetooth receiver that you can keep inside your luggage, backpack or purse.
-If your bag goes missing or your luggage gets lost, you can track it with the app and find out exactly where it went.
+If you lose your bag or your luggage in the airport, you can track its whereabouts with the app.

-If you know your bag is somewhere nearby, but you can't figure out where, just log into the app and send a sound alert.
-Plus, it works the other way too—if you have your Tile but you can’t find your phone, just double-tap the button on the Tile and your phone will start ringing instead!
+If you know your bag is somewhere nearby, just log into the app and send a sound alert.
+Plus, it works the other way, too.
+If you have your Tile but you can’t find your phone, just double-tap the button on the Tile.
+Your phone will start ringing instead!

 11. Protect Yourself with RFID-Blocking Wallets, Backpacks and Purses

 Some passports, credit cards and driver's licenses now come embedded with Radio Frequency Identification chips.
-These RFID chips transmit information wireless to anyone with an RFID scanner, and though they were designed to make scanning your ID or payment method a painless experience, they've also made way for a new form of electronic pickpocketing: RFID skimming.
+These RFID chips transmit information wireless to anyone with an RFID scanner.
+They were designed to make scanning your ID or payment method a painless experience.
+But they've also made way for a new form of electronic pickpocketing: RFID skimming.

-A thief would simply bring the handheld scanner onto a crowded subway or bus and hold it next to your pocket or handbag.
-The scanner will pull the information from your bank card or passport, and the thief walks away without ever having touched your bag.
+A thief would bring the handheld scanner onto a crowded subway or bus and hold it next to your stuff.
+The scanner would pull the information from your bank card or passport.
+And the thief would walk away without ever having touched your bag.